irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 meta-message processed from the `Subscription` does not correspond anymore to a valid message in the ring buffer, because it has been already overwritten.

+Moreover, even if the use of meta-messages allows to deleagate the enforcement of other QoS settings to the RMW layer, every time a message is added to the ring buffer the `IntraProcessManager` has to compute how many `Subscription`s will need it.
+This potentially breaks the advantage of having the meta-messages.
+For example, the `IntraProcessManager` has to take into account that potentially all the known `Subscription`s will take the message, regardless of their reliability QoS.
+If a `Publisher` or a `Subscription` are best-effort, they may not receive the meta-message thus preventing the `IntraProcessManager` from releasing the memory in the buffer.

 More details [here](https://index.ros.org/doc/ros2/Concepts/About-Quality-of-Service-Settings/).

 **TODO:** take into account also new QoS: Deadline, Liveliness and Lifespan